-If a pregnancy cannot be seen inside or outside the uterine cavity (womb), or if the sonographer is not certain, you may hear this situation being classified as a Pregnancy of Unknown Location, or PUL.
+If pregnancy cannot be seen inside or outside the uterine cavity (womb), or if the sonographer is not certain, you may hear this situation being classified as a Pregnancy of Unknown Location, or PUL.
 It is important to understand that PUL is not a diagnosis; it is a label given until the final location of the pregnancy can be identified with certainty.
-It is also important to note that this classification does not necessarily mean there is an ectopic pregnancy, as PUL also include healthy pregnancies that are initially too small to see on ultrasound as well as failing pregnancies that are too small to visualise.
+It is also important to note that this classification does not necessarily mean there is an ectopic pregnancy, as PUL also include healthy intrauterine pregnancies that are initially too small to see on ultrasound scans as well as failing pregnancies that are too small to visualise.

-In the event of a PUL, blood will be taken to measure hCG (the same hormone measured in urinary pregnancy tests) and another pregnancy hormone called progesterone.
-The hCG test may be repeated 48 hours later depending on the first results, and this will help the doctors plan if a repeat ultrasound scan is needed in order to identify the location of the pregnancy.
+In the event of a PUL, blood tests will be taken to measure hCG (the same hormone measured in urinary pregnancy tests) and another pregnancy hormone called progesterone.
+The hCG test may be repeated 48 hours later depending on the first results, and this will help the doctors plan if a follow-up ultrasound scan is needed in order to identify the location of the pregnancy.

 All PUL will be followed up until a final early pregnancy location is confirmed as ectopic, or within the uterine cavity.
 Sometimes a location cannot be confirmed, which is why the hormone level tests may continue for a little longer.

-HCG and progesterone blood tests
+Human Chorionic Gonadotropin (hCG) and progesterone blood tests

 HCG and progesterone are used to guide the management of a PUL.
-The progesterone is measured at the time of a first visit by some doctors, whilst the hCG is measured at the first visit and then in most cases 48 hours later. .
+The progesterone is measured at the time of the first visit by some doctors, whilst the hCG level is measured at the first visit and then in most cases 48 hours later.
 Low progesterone and falling hCG levels may indicate the pregnancy is no longer growing, or that the pregnancy has unfortunately already passed as a miscarriage.